rolling-scopes-school/tasks/tasks/react/project-management-system-EN.md

 - Form fields should be implemented in consistency with the backend API of the application.
 Validation should be implemented.
 - Errors from the BE side - (Not found, unhandled rejection, etc) should be displayed in a user-friendly format (toast, pop-up, or something like this - up to your decision).
 - Upon successful login, the user should be redirected to the "Main route"
+- If user already logged in and he try to reach this routes - he should be redirected to Main route.

 ### Main route